Homemade Blueberry BBQ Sauce

 a picture of pureed blueberry bbq sauce in a pan

 Blueberries – Fresh or frozen blueberries will work in this recipe.
-If you use frozen, thaw them out and drain them before adding them to the sauce.
+If you use frozen, thaw them out and drain them completely before adding them to the sauce.

 Serving suggestions